Belarusian resistance movement: Resistance in World War II

 Since the early days of the occupation, a powerful and increasingly well-coordinated Belarusian resistance movement emerged.
 Hiding in the woods and swamps, the partisans inflicted heavy damage to German supply lines and communications, disrupting railway tracks, bridges, telegraph wires, attacking supply depots, fuel dumps and transports and ambushing German soldiers.
 Not all anti-German partisans were pro-Soviet.
-In the largest partisan sabotage action of the entire Second World War, the so-called Osipowicze diversion of July 30, 1943, four German trains with supplies and Tiger tanks were destroyed.
+In a partisan sabotage action during the Second World War, the so-called Osipowicze diversion of July 30, 1943, four German trains with supplies and Tiger tanks were destroyed.
 To fight partisan activity, the Germans had to withdraw considerable forces behind their front line.
 On June 22, 1944, the huge Soviet offensive Operation Bagration was launched, finally regaining all of Belarus by the end of August.
 Hundred thousand of Poles were expelled after 1944.
 As part of the Nazis' effort to combat the enormous Belarusian resistance during World War II, special units of local collaborationists were trained by the SS's Otto Skorzeny to infiltrate the Soviet rear.
 In 1944 thirty Belarusians (known as Čorny Kot (black cat) and personally led by Michał Vituška) were airdropped by the Luftwaffe behind the lines of the Red Army, which had already liberated Belarus during Operation Bagration.
 They experienced some initial success due to disorganization in the rear of the Red Army, and some other German-trained Belarusian nationalist units also slipped through the Białowieża Forest in 1945.
 The NKVD, however, had already infiltrated these units.

 In total, Belarus lost a quarter of its pre-war population in World War II, including practically all its intellectual elite.
 About 9 200 villages and 1.2 million houses were destroyed.
 The major towns of Minsk and Vitebsk lost over 80% of their buildings and city infrastructure.
 For the defence against the Germans, and the tenacity during the German occupation, the capital Minsk was awarded the title Hero City after the war.
 The fortress of Brest, Belarus was awarded the title Hero-Fortress.